mjabali/Authy-API-Samples/README.md

 Before you run any of the following scripts, make sure you have execution permissions based on your operating system.

+I'd recommend you to take a look at the API docs for [TOTP - Time-based One Time Password](http://docs.authy.com/totp.html) and the [Authy OneTouch](http://docs.authy.com/onetouch.html) to get a good understading about what the following scripts do and how they work.

 1. User Registration - userRegistration.sh

 1. Send SMS & Force Send SMS - sendSMS_Ignored.sh / sendSMS.sh